sebastian-zieba/PACMAN/docs/source/directories.rst

     + **PACMAN/pacman/ancil/flats**

-    The flats (for G102 and G141) are used to find the locations of bad pixels.
+    The flats (for the G102 and G141 grisms) are used to find the locations of bad pixels.

     + **PACMAN/pacman/ancil/stellar_models**

-    This directory contains information for PACMAN which stellar models are available to download.
+    This directory tells PACMAN which stellar models are available to download.
     PACMAN can download three different stellar models: Kurucz stellar models 1993, Castelli and Kurucz stellar models 2004 and Phoenix models by Allard and collaborators.
     These models will be used in Stage 03 to create the reference spectrum.
     More on this at the walkthrough of `Stage 03 <https://pacmandocs.readthedocs.io/en/latest/quickstart.html#stage-03>`_ using GJ1214 data as an example.